Introduction to Employee Training and Development in HRM

 Innovative Training Approaches

 Organizations are adopting various disciplines to inculcate a tradition of learning and development.
-Many innovative employee training and development initiatives have been created.
+Many innovative employee training and development in HRM initiatives have been created.
 Training programs are designed such that they could be accessed across a larger population of employees as well as remain a fairly 1-2-1 experience in deliverance.

-- Feedback Oriented Training
+2. Feedback Oriented Training

-- Interactive Software Assistance
+4. Interactive Software Assistance

-2. Feedback Oriented Trainings
+2. Feedback Oriented Training

 A feedback system ensures better facilitation of newer approaches.
 Feedback Oriented Training ensures what has not worked in the past and what is the possible gap that can be understood and eliminated in the forthcoming programs.

 E-Learning is the quick fix training method for the geographical scope of implementation.
-Organizations having a wider worldwide reach and working on standard practices can have an e-learning platform as a one-point solution to offer training.
+Organizations having a wider worldwide reach and also working on standard practices can have an e-learning platform as a one-point solution to offer training.